PetrKryslUCSD/FinEtools.jl/README.md

 ## <a name="past-news"></a>Past news

+- 02/17/2024: Implement generic parallel matrix assembly using threaded tasks.
+- 12/31/2023: Update for Julia 1.10.
+- 06/19/2023: Introduce DataCache, generic linear and bilinear forms.
+- 04/20/2023: Make all types in the library generic.
 - 04/18/2023: Implemented resizing of assembly buffers.
 Makematrix! resets pointers.
 - 04/16/2023: Enabled creation of finite element sets from arbitrary arrays.
 - 03/15/2023: Changed strategy when assembling into the COO format.